View Search Results

 What's Here

-Provides a phone line for residents of Springfield Township to report damage to their homes, businesses or other private property due to flooding or other severe storm damage.
+Provides a phone line for residents of the Village of Mogadore to report damage to their homes, businesses, or other private property due to flooding or other severe storm damage.
 Collects damage reports to provide to Summit County Emergency Management Agency (EMA) in the event a state of emergency is declared by the EMA.
 A declaration of a state of emergency does not guarantee that any emergency funds will come from the State or Federal Governments, but this is the first step in the eligibility process.
 Affected area will then be reviewed and the information will be provided to the Ohio Emergency Management Agency.

-Provides a phone line for residents of Springfield Township to report damage to their homes, businesses or other private property due to flooding or other severe storm damage.
+Provides a phone line for residents of the Village of Mogadore to report damage to their homes, businesses, or other private property due to flooding or other severe storm damage.
 Collects damage reports to provide to Summit County Emergency Management Agency (EMA) in the event a state of emergency is declared by the EMA.
 A declaration of a state of emergency does not guarantee that any emergency funds will come from the State or Federal Governments, but this is the first step in the eligibility process.
 Affected area will then be reviewed and the information will be provided to the Ohio Emergency Management Agency.

 What's Here